Updated Mar 27, 2026

 How do students experience course organisation and communication?

-Students ask for a single source of truth, fewer late changes and faster responses.
-Staff can stabilise delivery by publishing timetables earlier, naming an owner for operations, and issuing a weekly “what changed and why” note.
-Track timetable stability, minimum notice periods, and response time to student queries so programme and operations teams can see whether actions work.
+Students want a single source of truth, fewer late changes, and faster responses when plans shift.
+Staff can stabilise delivery by publishing timetables earlier, applying lessons from business studies students’ perspectives on scheduling and timetabling, naming an owner for operations, and issuing a weekly “what changed and why” note.
+Track timetable stability, minimum notice periods, and response time to student queries so programme and operations teams can see whether changes are landing.
 Provide accessible, mobile-friendly schedules and straightforward routes for reasonable adjustments so disabled students are not disadvantaged.
-Digital tools support consistent updates and reduce ambiguity about deadlines, assessment briefs and workshops.
-Group work benefits from explicit norms for collaboration across a culturally diverse cohort, with communications framed inclusively.
+Digital tools can reduce ambiguity around deadlines, assessment briefs, and workshops, while explicit norms for collaboration help diverse cohorts navigate group work.
+The benefit is simple: fewer avoidable surprises and more confidence that the course is under control.

 Is the course content and curriculum applied and current?

-Students value applied learning that links business management, international business and sustainability to real contexts.
-Case studies, simulations and live projects help them practise decision-making.
-Staff keep momentum by sequencing modules logically, aligning assessment briefs to learning outcomes and maintaining current resources.
-Language challenges and the global nature of the cohort call for exemplars and glossaries so expectations are transparent.
-Programme teams periodically review relevance and currency with student input and employer partners to maintain engagement and progression.
+Students value applied learning when business management, international business, and sustainability are tied to real contexts.
+Case studies, simulations, and live projects help them practise decision-making instead of absorbing theory in isolation.
+Staff can reinforce that value by sequencing modules logically, aligning assessment briefs to learning outcomes, and keeping resources current.
+Language challenges and the global nature of the cohort call for exemplars and glossaries so expectations stay transparent.
+Periodic reviews with student input and employer partners help teams keep the curriculum relevant, which supports engagement and progression.

 Does the learning environment support engagement and wellbeing?

-Interaction rises when technology is used to extend, not replace, good teaching practice.
-Interactive webinars, live Q&A and short asynchronous activities sustain participation in virtual classrooms, while on-campus sessions focus on discussion and application.
-Remote learning in Business Studies trends slightly negative, so staff prioritise presence, timely responses and clear structures online.
-Embedding wellbeing resources and signposting within modules helps students manage pressure at peak points in the assessment calendar.
+Engagement rises when technology is used to extend, not replace, good teaching practice.
+Interactive webinars, live Q&A, and short asynchronous activities sustain participation in virtual classrooms, while on-campus sessions focus on discussion and application.
+Remote learning in Business Studies trends slightly negative, so staff should prioritise presence, timely responses, and clear structures online.
+Embedding wellbeing resources and signposting within modules helps students manage pressure at predictable pinch points in the assessment calendar.
+That combination supports participation without leaving students to navigate avoidable uncertainty alone.

 Do university services and facilities meet business students’ needs?

-Students look for services that link directly to employability: career guidance, industry events, and practical digital skills.
-Library and learning resources typically land well when they are easy to access and integrated into modules.
+Students look for services that connect directly to employability: career guidance and support that business students say feels targeted and timely, industry events, and practical digital skills.
+Library and learning resources usually land well when they are easy to access and clearly integrated into modules.
 Teams should schedule workshops at varied times and provide online options for commuting and working students.
-Regularly reviewing uptake and satisfaction with students enables services to refine offer, hours and modality.
+Regularly reviewing uptake and satisfaction with students helps services refine the offer, hours, and delivery mode.
+When support feels built into the course, students are more likely to use it before problems grow.

 Are assessment and evaluation perceived as fair and developmental?

-Assessment clarity drives confidence.
-Students repeatedly ask for transparent marking criteria, exemplars at grade boundaries, and feedback that explains how to improve.
-Programme teams can standardise rubrics, publish annotated exemplars and apply a realistic feedback service level.
+Assessment clarity drives confidence, especially in large or diverse cohorts.
+Students repeatedly ask for marking criteria that business studies students can trust, exemplars at grade boundaries, and feedback that explains how to improve.
+Programme teams can standardise rubrics, publish annotated exemplars, and apply a realistic feedback service level so students know what good work looks like and when commentary will arrive.
 Peer moderation and calibration sessions reduce variation in marking.
-For group work, short group contracts, interim milestones and calibrated peer assessment reduce friction and perceptions of unfairness.
+For group work, short group contracts, interim milestones, and calibrated peer assessment reduce friction and perceptions of unfairness.
+The result is a more developmental assessment experience, not just a more consistent one.

 Do student support and resources reach those who need them?

-Support flows best when contact points are visible and routes are simple.
-Personal tutoring, academic skills and writing support benefit students at transition points and around major submissions.
-The category data show lower sentiment among disabled students, so staff ensure accessible formats and clear routes for adjustments.
-Mature and part-time students respond well to advance notice and fewer clashes; codifying these practices across programmes preserves what works.
+Support works best when contact points are visible and routes are simple.
+Personal tutoring, academic skills, and writing support matter most at transition points and around major submissions.
+The category data show lower sentiment among disabled students, so staff should ensure accessible formats and clear routes for adjustments.
+Mature and part-time students respond well to advance notice and fewer clashes; codifying these practices across programmes helps teams preserve what already works.
 Transparent information on scholarships and financial aid reduces anxiety and helps students plan.
+Clearer support pathways make it easier for students to ask for help before pressure turns into disengagement.

 What should we prioritise next?